MINO Washi (Papers)

-It is thought that Mino Washi dates back to the Nara period (710-794), because records at the Shoso-in Repository show that it was used for a census during the 8th century.
-By the Muromachi period (1392-1573) the Rokusaiichi paper market was being held.
-This was set up by the locally influential Toki Nariyori and Mino Washi were shipped to Kyoto, Osaka and Ise, making it one of the best known papers of its times.
+Mino washi paper dates back at least to the Nara era (710-794), as evidenced by records at the Shosoin Repository indicating its used in a census during the 8th century.
+In the Muromachi era (1392-1573), the locally influential Toki Nariyori opened the Rokusaiichi paper market and Mino washi paper was shipped to Kyoto, Osaka and Ise, making it among the best-known paper of its time.

-Like so much of Japan's handmade paper, Mino Washi is produced by the nagashisuki or ""tossing"" method.
-All the fibers ""knit"" together leaving no evidence of the forming process on the surface and, even if the finished paper is thin, it forms well and has the strength of a cloth.
-This makes it an ideal paper for many things but especially for the sliding translucent paper screens of the traditional house, and for documents that need to be preserved.
-Mino Washi is used for calligraphy, painting and also for making gold leaves.
+Like much of Japan's handmade paper, Mino washi is produced using the nagashi-zuki tossing method, which “knits” all the fibers together, leaving no evidence of the production process on the surface.
+Even when the finished paper is thin, it is well-formed and as strong as cloth, making it suitable for many applications, especially shoji screens and documents that need to be preserved.
+Mino washi paper is also used for calligraphy, painting and making gold leaf.

-Mino Washi is made using the "nagashi-suki" method of papermaking, creating a paper surface with well-knit fibres and without any unevenness, so the finished product is washi paper that is beautiful and even the thinnest varieties are as strong as cloth.
-It is ideal for shoji screens, document preservation, and more.
+Mino washi paper is made using the nagashi-zuki technique, which produces an even paper surface with well-knit fibers.
+The finished product is beautiful and even the thinnest varieties are as strong as cloth.
+It is ideal for shoji screens, document preservation and more.